ParthWagh13/ParthWagh13/README.md

 # Hey, I'm Parth 👋

 17 y/o from Mumbai.
-Engineering student (incoming CS @ SPIT, 2025).
+CS student (incoming CS @ SPIT, 2026).
 Started coding from absolute zero — currently learning Python through CS50P and planning to go deep into DSA, systems, and real-world projects over the next 4 years.

 I believe in building in public, no matter how early the stage.